Table of Contents Show

-Whether a property turns out to be a good investment depends greatly on your ability to secure the best possible interest rate.
+Whether a property turns out to be a good investment depends significantly on your ability to secure the best possible interest rate.
 For this, you’ll need a solid credit score and an acceptable debt-to-income ratio (DTI).
 The general advice is a credit score of at least 670 and a DTI below 43%.
 However, your exact requirements will depend on the type of loan you are applying for.
 You’ll need to finance the purchase, in which case you’ll need to choose the right loan program and lender.

 For instance, both Freddie Mac and Fannie May have different policies related to DTI.
 Fannie May says that your DTI cannot be more than 50%, while Freddie Mac doesn’t have a set guideline on what an acceptable DTI is.
 Each case is looked at individually and depends on a range of factors, such as your median FICO score and the size of your down payment.

 Fixed-rate VA loans have a DTI of 60%.
 However, additional qualifying factors may be if you have a DTI above 45%.
 One of these factors includes a FICO score with a median of at least 620.
 A lower score of between 580 and 620 will need a housing expense ratio of no more than 38% and a DTI of no more than 45%.
 The same applies to FHA loans with scores between 580 and 620.